 Many viruses can cause respiratory illness.
-The graph above shows all tests for the listed respiratory viruses done at hospital laboratories in the PHE network.
-Tracking test results for patients in this network of health systems can help us to understand what other viruses are making people sick.
+The graph above shows all positive tests for the listed respiratory viruses done at hospital laboratories in the PHE network.
+Tracking test results for patients in this network of health systems can help us to better understand what viruses are making people sick.
 It is important to remember that the number of positive tests depends on how many tests are done, so will change based on access to testing and testing priorities.